-It’s natural for humans to form teams, and it’s natural for those teams to slide into dysfunction.
+It’s natural for humans to form teams, and it’s normal for those teams to develop specific dynamics.
+As a coach, a leader, it's important to influence those dynamics by setting clear goals, encouraging communication, and emphasizing ways to be productive and creative.
 Without effective leadership, teams can become unproductive, apathetic, and even toxic.

-However, there’s good news.
-With the right leadership, these same teams can be coached into cohesion.
-Cohesive teams are industrious and generally drama free.
-Interactions among team members are respectful, disagreements are resolved peacefully, and consensus is a regularity.
+While not every group will automatically become unified in their goals, with the right leadership, these teams can be coached into cohesion.
+Cohesive teams are industrious and generally drama-free.
+Interactions among team members are respectful, disagreements are resolved peacefully, and agreement is a regularity.

-How can you get your team from wherever it is to there?
+How can you support your team to become more cohesive?
 We suggest the following:

-The first step toward a top performing, cohesive team is believing it exists.
-Set your expectations and your standards high and hold team members accountable to you and to each other.
-Examples of ground rules include: Everybody shows up, everyone participates, all ideas are respected, and commitments are kept.
+The first step toward a top-performing, cohesive team is believing it exists.
+Set your expectations and your standards high.
+Offer support needed to meet these expectations and hold team members accountable to you and to each other.
+Examples of ground rules include: Everybody shows up on time and ready to work, everyone participates, all ideas are respected, and commitments are kept.

 We all learn differently, communicate differently, and handle conflict differently.
-These differences (not to mention those based on race, gender, ethnicity, sexual identity, socioeconomic status, age, life experience, and so on) can be the driver for enhanced problem solving and innovation, but they also can be the source of stress and discord.
-Rather than assuming what people are likely to believe based on their outward characteristics and their backgrounds, why not introduce some team building exercises that reveal, more objectively than not, who’s who?
+These differences, combined with those based on race, gender, ethnicity, sexual identity, socioeconomic status, age, life experience, and so on, can be the driver for enhanced problem solving and innovation, but they also can be the source of stress and discord.
+Rather than assuming what people are likely to believe based on their outward characteristics and backgrounds, why not introduce some team-building exercises that reveal, more objectively, who’s who?
 Omnia’s professional development report helps employees understand their own personality traits and motivations.
 The report is ideal for reducing conflict and building collaboration.

 In every group, some members will be more vocal than others.
-These individuals might be the natural leaders worth following, or they might instead be those with the biggest mouths and the biggest egos.
+These individuals might be the natural leaders worth following, or they might be those with the biggest egos who enjoy hearing themselves speak.
 In either case, don’t allow them to take over.
 The magic of diversity can’t work if true inclusion isn’t practiced.
 That means everyone gets a say, and each idea is given the consideration it deserves.
 This is not to say the team is obliged to spend hours hashing over every bad idea.
-However, dismissing an offering with a snort and a “That’s stupid!” is out of bounds and a violation of those ground rules mentioned earlier.
+However, dismissing an offering with a snort or off-handed comment is out of bounds and a violation of those ground rules mentioned earlier.
 Instead, anyone who cares to counter another’s idea should be required to defend her position with rational and clear principles.

 It’s a common complaint that the same manager who is quick to criticize what employees do wrong is also slow to praise what employees do right.
 Don’t be that manager.
 Instead of catching your employees doing “bad,” catch them doing good – and let them know it.